sunil-ymcaust/LLD-by-sunil/README.md

 For Replication of the application needs to be configured by K8s admin.

+Ingress will decide which pod will respond to the user request.

 <img width="1459" alt="Screenshot 2023-01-03 at 2 47 18 AM" src="https://user-images.githubusercontent.com/97176448/210278648-371e9b89-1368-448b-83a7-da4c723784c9.png">

 ## Disaster Recovery :